Condition of Iranian Women under the Clerics' Rule

 rile of the Islamic clerics under the philosophy of "Velayate

 Faqih" (Guardianship of the Jurisprudent).
-At no time in
+At no time in our

-harsh and arbitrary treatment from the ruling clique.
+and arbitrary treatment from the ruling clique.
 Their subjugation

 has been codified into law.
 The pressure is so overwhelming that